zAbdelAziz/Visual-Analytics-Project/README.md

 # Visual Analytics Lab Project
-Submission template for the Visual Analytics lab project at the Johannes Kepler University Linz.
+Submission for the Visual Analytics lab project at the Johannes Kepler University Linz.

-**Explanation:**
-This `README.md` needs to be updated and pushed to GitHub.
-Change/extend the corresponding sections by replacing the [TODO] markers.

-For a detailed project spezification look up the [Visual Analytics Moodel page](https://moodle.jku.at/jku/course/view.php?id=20471).

-**Tip:** Make yourself familiar with [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 ## General Information